mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 So, “If we discuss the gradual, it is going against the ordinary to merge with the Way.”

-“It is going against the ordinary” [...] *ordinary* means you are always a little bit away from the truth that you believe [toward], away from the point of the truth.

-Physically and mentally, in your daily life, your body and mind are present in daily living; that means being present right in “the midst of the bustling marketplace.” *The bustling marketplace* means making noise.
+“It is going against the ordinary” [...] *ordinary* means you are always a little bit [...] away from the point of the truth.
+Physically and mentally, [...] your body and mind are present in daily living; that means being present right in “the midst of the bustling marketplace.” *The bustling marketplace* means making noise.
 Day to day, getting up in the morning: “Yes, I am getting up in the morning.”
 And then next you don’t want to get up in the morning, so, “I don’t want to get up in the morning.”
 So always bustling; your body and mind is [shown] in the bustling marketplace.
 Pretty noisy.

 And that means, next it says, “seven ways up and down and eight ways across.”
 We don’t care about the numbers; seven ways up and down means countless number, many times.
 Even [in] a moment, how often do you go up and down, you know?
-Can’t you imagine? *[He chuckles.]* If you do zazen you can see [this].
-In a moment your mind is really going up and down.
-And next, your mind is really crossing rivers – and not crossing small rivers, you cross the universe. *[He laughs.]* You can go to heaven.
+Can you imagine? *[He chuckles.]* If you do zazen you can see [this].
+In a moment, your mind is really going up and down.
+And next, your mind is really crossing rivers... and not crossing small rivers, you cross the universe. *[He laughs.]* You can go to heaven.
 You can go to Japan.
 Immediately, you can go.
 So in a moment you are really going up and down, across the universe, going to heaven and hell, et cetera.

 Because, you are discussing [the] gradual.
-Gradual progress: because I am not a good person, I am not a real Buddhist, I am not mature exactly, that’s why I’m afraid to just be present with confidence, that’s why I *want* to progress.
+Gradual progress: because I am not a good person, I am not a *real* Buddhist, I am not mature exactly, that’s why I’m afraid just to be present with confidence, that’s why I want to progress.
 “I want to progress” means you are not mature, you are not perfect now, that’s why very naturally you are discussing about *you*, right in the middle of the bustling marketplace.

 That means [it’s] pretty hard.
 If you always take care of your life in that way, it’s really painful.